public-transport/hafas-client/docs/journeys.md

 If you pass `polylines: true`, each journey leg will have a `polyline` field.
 Refer to [the section in the `trip()` docs](trip.md#polyline-option) for details.

-If you pass `scheduledDays: true`, each journey will have a `scheduledDays` field looking like this:
+If you pass `scheduledDays: true`, each journey will have a `scheduledDays` object looking like this:

 ```js
 {